Nursing (NRS)

 NRS 407 PUBLC HTH: NUR CARE OF POPLTNS 3 Credit

-This course prepares the nurse for designing, delivering, and evaluating care for groups, communities, and populations.
-It incorporates essential concepts from public health: epidemiology, surveillance, and disaster management.
-Key aspects of health care finance are introduced.
-Central to the course are the themes of social justice, human rights, resource management, and cultural aspects of health and illness.
-This course prepares nurses for effective population-focused care from global health care to bedside practice.
+This course is designed to prepare nurses for the design, delivery, and evaluation of care for groups, communities, and populations.
+It integrates crucial concepts from public health, including epidemiology, surveillance, and disaster management.
+Additionally, the course introduces key aspects of healthcare finance.
+Central to the course are themes of social justice, human rights, resource management, and cultural considerations in health and illness.
+By the conclusion of the course, nurses will be equipped to provide effective population-focused care, spanning from global health initiatives to bedside practice.

 Pre-requisite: ENG 117